 (Fun fact: the 28-year-old Durbin wasn't even born yet when Quiet Riot released their breakthrough Metal Health album in 1983!)

-When Durbin's status as the new Quiet Riot singer was made official, fans began to wonder about the fate of the just-completed new album.
+When Durbin's status as the new Quiet Riot singer was made official, fans wondered about the fate of the just-completed new album.
 Would the band still release it with the "old" singer's vocals on it?
 If so, would they bother to perform the new material on the road with Durbin?
 Or would they simply scrap the whole thing and start over?
 Within days, they had their answer.
-Quiet Riot and Frontiers Records announced via social media that Road Rage's release would be delayed till late Summer 2017, which would give the band time to re-work the material with Durbin.
-James will re-record all the lead vocals for the album and add "new lyrics and melodies."
+Quiet Riot and Frontiers Records announced via social media that Road Rage's release would be delayed till late Summer 2017, which would give the band time to re-work the material with Durbin, who would add "new lyrics and melodies."
 Frontiers quickly removed Nicholls' version of "The Seeker" from their YouTube channel and halted all promotional activities for Road Rage until further notice.

-While this is an unusual situation for a band to be in, it's not entirely unique.
-The New York thrash metal band Anthrax had a similar problem with ill-fitting vocalist Dan Nelson, who joined the band in 2007.
-He recorded an album's worth of new material with Anthrax and then was fired in 2009 before it could be released.
+While this was an unusual situation for a band, it's not entirely unique.
+New York thrashers Anthrax had a similar problem in 2009 with ill-fitting vocalist Dan Nelson, who'd recorded a new album with them but was fired before it was released.
 After Nelson's exit, Anthrax brought back their classic-era vocalist Joey Belladonna and reworked the tracks, which finally saw the light of day in 2011 as the album Worship Music.

 Still All Crazee Now?

-James Durbin has already made his live debut with Quiet Riot - their first gig with him as front man took place on March 18th at The Cotillion in Wichita, Kansas.
+James Durbin made his live debut with Quiet Riot on March 18th, 2017 at The Cotillion in Wichita, Kansas.
 Clips from the show quickly made it to YouTube and they seem to indicate that James is already settling comfortably into his new position.

-Time will tell how Quiet Riot's Road Rage will go over with the band's longtime fan base.
-Durbin's involvement has definitely brought QR more press attention than they've had in some time and it's possible that he might bring a youthful edge to their new material (not to mention some new, younger fans), but we'll all have to wait for late Summer 2017 to hear the results for ourselves.
-If nothing else, you have to admire Quiet Riot's willingness to go the extra mile on this new album and make sure it's "right" before they go out on the road to support it.
-Hopefully with Road Rage, Frankie and his new band will do Kevin DuBrow proud.
+Time will tell how Road Rage will go over with the band's longtime fan base.
+Banali seems enthusiastic about his youthful new front man, and Durbin's involvement has brought QR more press attention than they've had in quite some time.
+Perhaps James will bring a youthful edge to their material (not to mention some new, younger fans), but we'll all have to wait for August 2017 to hear the full album for ourselves.

 QUIET RIOT studio discography